fabiana2611/fabiana2611.github.io/_posts/2022/abr22/2022-04-13-softwarearch-part2.md

 - Data writers: accepts messages from data pump and update the database.
 - Data readers: reads data from database and send it to data pump.

-<p style="text-align: justify;">One point to pay attention is the collision, which can happen during the process to keep the information update for each Process Unit.</p>
+<p style="text-align: justify;">One point to pay attention to is the collision, which can happen during the process to keep the information updated for each Process Unit..</p>

-<p style="text-align: justify;">Another point is to decide what strategy to use about the cache: in-momory cache, distributed cache, replicated cache or near cache hybrid.
+<p style="text-align: justify;">Another point is to decide what strategy to use for the cache: in-memory cache, distributed cache, replicated cache, or near cache hybrid.
 Here are some videos that talk about the possibilities.</p>

 <table>